mah-luke/lily58/README.md

 sleep 5 && make mount
 ```
 > [!NOTE]
-> The sleep allows you to quickly double tap the reset button on your
+> The sleep gives you time to quickly double tap the reset button on your
 > controller, allowing you to flash the keyboard without having to
 > fall back to another keyboard to execute the mount command.